 What this means is worker dependent, but generic software knows to inform users or invoke attention handlers for the worker.

 Should be cleared by worker during Release operation (and reset).

 WCI Attributes

 Worker authors specify their WCI implementation choices via the following attributes, from which all OCP configuration parameters and signals are derived.
+When the HDL worker is fully described by an OpenCPI Component Specification, and an HDL OID (see below), these attributes are all automatically inferred from the that XML information.
+In particular, the property-related attributes are derived from the combination of OCS properties and any additional OID properties.

 Each attribute is labeled indicating whether the attribute value relates to the worker’s interface (and thus applies to all implementations), or whether the attribute value is specific to a particular implementation of the same interface common to all related implementations.
-The metadata formats (XML Schema described below) separates attributes that are about high level interface behavior (e.g. properties) from those that are implementation-specific.WCI Worker Attribute Summary
+The metadata formats (XML Schema described below) separates attributes that are about high level interface behavior (e.g. properties) from those that are implementation-specific.

+The Clock and ClockSignal attributes, described in section 2.6, are applicable to WCI.

+WCI Worker Attribute Summary

-Table 5 – WCI Worker Canonical Attribute Table
+Table 4 – WCI Worker Canonical Attribute Table